esausilva/live-reload-vanilla-website-template/README.md

 Will open your default browser to http://localhost:8080/public

 Webpack will watch for changes in the `./src` directory and output the bundled assets to `./public/assets`.
-In parellel, the development server will watch for changes in the `./public` directory and live reload the browser.
+In parallel, the development server will watch for changes in the `./public` directory and live reload the browser.

 - Build production bundles